 Toronto Pearson Airport (YYZ).Opens in a new tab or window It is the main international airport serving Toronto and its metropolitan area.
 Toronto Pearson International Airport is the largest and busiest airport in Canada.
 It's located 22.5 km northwest of Downtown Toronto, in the municipality of Mississauga and serves the province of Ontario.

 Arriving in Toronto

-The friendly staff at Toronto Airport will greet you when you land.
-Once you collect your bags from the arrivals area, there are several transport options available to get you on your way.
+The helpful staff at Toronto Airport will greet you when land and assist with your travel needs.
+Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.